Hawxy/SCAlternativeDownloader/README.md

 Downloadable binaries are available in [releases](https://github.com/Hawxy/SCAlternativePatcher/releases)

+The GUI is pretty straight forward, but if you get confused, see [INSTRUCTIONS.txt](https://github.com/Hawxy/SCAlternativeDownloader/blob/master/SCPatchDownloader/INSTRUCTIONS.txt)

 Differences from original VB.NET downloader:

 - Option to maintain the normal SC file structure